 Note: Hunting is not permitted on Sundays in either season.

-The Conservation Commission has been allowing bow hunting on conservation land since 2006, mainly as a land management tool to reduce issues caused by overpopulation of certain animal species, particularly Eastern white-tailed deer.
-Deer overpopulation affects the entire ecosystem, particularly forests, and can include excessive destruction of vegetation, decrease in diversity of plant species, negative impacts to other wildlife and wildlife habitat, damage to landscaping and gardens, unhealthy deer herds, potential spread of Tick-borne diseases and other illnesses among animals and to humans, and collisions between vehicles and wildlife.
+The Conservation Commission has allowed bow hunting on conservation land since 2006, mainly as a land management tool to reduce issues caused by overpopulation of certain animal species, particularly white-tailed deer.
+Deer overpopulation affects the entire ecosystem, particularly forests, and can include excessive destruction of vegetation, decrease in diversity of plant species, negative impacts to other wildlife and wildlife habitat, damage to landscaping and gardens, unhealthy deer herds, potential spread of tick-borne diseases and other illnesses among animals and to humans, and collisions between vehicles and wildlife.

 Per state and local regulations, hunters are not allowed to hunt within 150 feet of roads or designated walking trails, or within 500 feet of any dwelling or building in use, unless permitted by the owner or occupant.
-Hunting is also not allowed on Sundays per state law.
-Visitors can consider wearing blaze orange during the hunting season to be even more visible to any hunters, as explained on Mass.gov: Wear blaze orange during hunting season.
+Hunting is also not allowed on Sundays, per state law.
+Visitors to conservation land that is open to hunting can consider wearing blaze orange during the hunting seasons to be even more visible to any hunters, as explained on Mass.gov: Wear blaze orange during hunting season.